supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 - **Data Pipeline:** This is an orchestration tool.
 Activities can be orchestrated to extract, transform, and ingest data.
 We will be using Data Pipeline to execute Dataflow Gen2 activity which in turn will perform extraction, transformation, and ingestion.

-We will start by creating a Shortcut to ingest data into a Lakehouse from ADLS Gen2 data source.
+We will start by creating a Shortcut to ingest data into a Lakehouse from an ADLS Gen2 data source.
 Once ingested, we are going to use Visual query views to transform it.

 By the end of this lab, you will have learned: